slyyy81/assignment/README.md

 ### main.tf

-'main.tf' defines our providers (Portainer and Pi-Hole), and creates our ressources: one portainer stack for our subnet router container, one portainer stack for our nginx container, and a DNS entry in Pi-Hole.
+'main.tf' defines the providers (Portainer and Pi-Hole), and creates the ressources: one portainer stack for the subnet router container, one portainer stack for the nginx container, and a DNS entry in Pi-Hole.

 ### Run

-First, we must run:
+First, run:

 `terraform init`

-To initialize the backend and provider plugins.
+to initialize the backend and provider plugins.

-Then:
+then run:

 `terraform plan`

-To generate and validate an execution plan.
+to generate and validate an execution plan,

-And then finally
+and then finally

 `terraform apply`

-To apply the changes (after entering 'yes' to approve).
+to apply the changes (after entering 'yes' to approve).

-If successful, we should see an "Apply complete!" with the number of additions/changes made by Terraform.
+If successful, the resulting output should read "Apply complete!" with the number of additions/changes made by Terraform.

 We should be able to observe the following:
 * 2 new stacks in Portainer, and our 2 new containers